 Some people may be sure they want to have an abortion.
 Others may find it more difficult to make a decision.

 The decision to have an abortion is yours alone.
-But you should take the chance to discuss your options with a health professional.
+But you should discuss your options with a healthcare professional.

 Unbiased information and support is also available from: